 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The school district has incurred deferred outflows which are presented as deferred outflows related to pensions and deferred outflows related to OPEB.
-See Note 13 for further details.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to future periods and will not be recognized as an outflow of resources (expense/expenditure) until then.
+The district has incurred deferred outflows presented as deferred outflows related to pensions and OPEB.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The school district has incurred deferred inflows which are presented as deferred inflows related to pensions and deferred inflows related to OPEB.
-See Note 13 for further details.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future periods and so will not be recognized as an inflow of resources (revenue) until that time.
+The district has incurred deferred inflows presented as deferred inflows related to pensions and OPEB.

+See Note 7, 8 and 13 for further details.